-Chem103 is the first semester course of General, Organic, and Biochemistry (followed by Chem104) for non-science majors.
-It serves as a G2 General Education course and satisfies the Lab requirement.
-Students in Chem103 will be introduced to basic theories relevant for general and organic chemistry, including nomenclature, reactions, and problem solving.
+CHEM103 is the first semester course of General, Organic, and Biochemistry (followed by CHEM104) for non-science majors.
+Students in CHEM103 will be introduced to basic theories relevant for general and organic chemistry, including nomenclature, reactions, and problem solving.
+Content in CHEM103 includes atomic structure, bonding, reactions and fundamental language of chemistry.
+Appropriate for non-science majors and satisfies General Education requirements.
 (2 hrs lecture/2 hrs lab)